visdesignlab/upset2/packages/userdocs/docs/getting-started/upset2-react.md

   - `"Alphabetical"`: Sort from A - Z. *Note* Only A - Z sorting is supported.
   - `"Ascending"`: Sort based on size, low to high.
   - `"Descending"`: Sort based on size, high to low.
 - `sortBy` (string): Describes the sorting of the subset rows.
-Defaults to `S"ize"`.
+Defaults to `"Size"`.
 Possible values:
   - `"Size"`: Sorts the plot by the subset size (cardinality) rows.
   - `"Degree"`: Sorts the plot by the degree (set membership) of the rows.
   - `"Deviation"`: Sorts the plot by the calculated deviation.
 See [the original 2014 paper](https://vdl.sci.utah.edu/publications/2014_infovis_upset/) for more information about deviation and how it is calculated.